alces-software/clusterware-services/torque/docs/guides/05-run-jobs.md

  * `-l walltime=[hh:mm:ss]`:

-   How long you will potentially keep the session open for (d-hh:mm);
-   the session will be terminated when this time is exceeded
+   How long you will potentially keep the session open for (hours:minutes:seconds); the session will be terminated when this time is exceeded.

  * `-l mem=512mb`: